Maksym Koval (footballer): 2018–19: loan to Al-Fateh

 On 23 July 2018, it was announced that Koval will spend the upcoming 2018-19 season with the Saudi Professional League club Al-Fateh.

 Al Fateh

 At the end of the loan period, Al Fateh was able to buy Koval's transfer from Dynamo Kyiv and signed the goalkeeper to a three-year deal.
 He left the club following the expiration of his contract on 30 June 2022.

 Sheriff Tiraspol

 On 13 August 2022, Sheriff Tiraspol announced the signing of Koval.
 On 10 January 2024, Sheriff announced the departure of Koval alongside Henrique Luvannor.

 Aris Thessaloniki

 On 13 January 2024, Aris Thessaloniki announced the signing of Koval to a 2.5-year contract, whilst also loaning him out to Kalamata until the end of the current season.

 Elimai

 On 13 January 2024, Elimai announced the signing of Koval on a free transfer from Aris Thessaloniki.

+Chornomorets Odesa

+On 10 February 2026, Chornomorets Odesa announced the signing of Koval.
+As a player for Chornomorets, he made his official debut against UCSA Tarasivka on 21 March 2026.